 - An elector states that their name is not as shown in the register of electors.
-If, in response to the prescribed questions, the elector can confirm that the register entry refers to them, an ordinary ballot paper must be issued. - Polling station staff suspect an elector or a proxy of personation.
-If, in response to the prescribed questions, the elector can confirm that the register entry refers to them, an ordinary ballot paper must be issued. - The elector is registered as eligible to vote but is clearly under age.
-If the prescribed questions are answered satisfactorily, an ordinary ballot paper must be issued.
+If, in response to the prescribed questions, the elector can confirm that the register entry refers to them, ordinary ballot papers must be issued. - Polling station staff suspect an elector or a proxy of personation.
+If, in response to the prescribed questions, the elector can confirm that the register entry refers to them, ordinary ballot papers must be issued. - The elector is registered as eligible to vote but is clearly under age.
+If the prescribed questions are answered satisfactorily, ordinary ballot papers must be issued.

-No enquiry may be made as to the right of any person to vote, other than the prescribed questions shown below.
+No enquiry may be made as to the right of any person to vote, other than the statutory questions shown below.

-The Presiding Officer, regardless of any doubt they may have, must issue an ordinary or tendered ballot paper, as appropriate, to anyone who has answered the questions correctly.
-If a person refuses to answer the questions, then an ordinary or tendered ballot paper, as appropriate, cannot be issued.
+The Presiding Officer, regardless of any doubt they may have, must issue ordinary or tendered ballot papers, as appropriate, to anyone who has answered the questions correctly.
+If a person refuses to answer the questions, then ordinary or tendered ballot papers, as appropriate, cannot be issued.
 If that person returns later, then the Presiding Officer must again ask them the prescribed questions.